stoneyrh/gSOAP/gsoap/samples/calc_vs2005/README.txt

   Command Line: soapcpp2.exe -i -wx -C $(InputFileName)
   Outputs: soapH.h soapStub.h soapC.cpp

+IMPORTANT: make sure to compile all sources in C++ compilation mode.
+If you migrate to a project file .vcproj, please set CompileAs="2" in your .vcproj file.

 Notes:

 1. soapcpp2.exe must be installed as an executable, or you need to copy it to